Buckethead: 1995–1999: Collaboration work, movie soundtracks and Praxis

 In 1995, Buckethead did not release any solo albums but collaborated with several artists like Jonas Hellborg and Michael Shrieve (Octave of the Holy Innocents).
 He also contributed to several movie soundtracks, such as Johnny Mnemonic and Mortal Kombat.

 Later, in 1996, Buckethead released his solo album The Day of the Robot with the help of English producer DJ Ninj and Laswell, plus another album with Brain and keyboardist Pete Scaturro on the small Japanese label NTT Records, called Giant Robot.
-Both albums were printed only in small quantities and are collectors' items now.
+Both albums were printed only in small quantities and are collector's items now.
 A second demo tape by the Deli Creeps was also recorded.

 Also in 1996, several Sega Saturn television ads featuring a screaming mask-like face pressing through the blue orb of the Saturn logo was released, with music by Buckethead.

-In 1997, Buckethead began working on the album Buckethead Plays Disney, but the album has not yet been released.
+In 1997, Buckethead began working on the album Buckethead Plays Disney; however, the album has not yet been released.
 According to his Web page:

 Also in 1997, Buckethead continued to contribute to movie soundtracks, appearing on Beverly Hills Ninja and Mortal Kombat: Annihilation, the sequel to Mortal Kombat.

 Further releases were Arcana's second and final studio album Arc of the Testimony in which he played with noted drummer Tony Williams and the one-off project Pieces, with Brain.
 Two live albums by Praxis, called Transmutation Live and Live in Poland (featuring recordings from European concerts) were also issued.

 Death Cube K released an album that year called Disembodied.

 In 1998, Buckethead released Colma, an album dedicated to his mother, who at the time was suffering from colon cancer.
-The same year saw a compilation album by Praxis called Collection.
+A compilation album by Praxis called Coll ction also came out that year.

-In 1999, Buckethead released his fifth album, a collaboration with Les Claypool from the band Primus, titled Monsters and Robots — currently the best-selling album of his career.
-This album includes the song "The Ballad of Buckethead", for which his first music video ever was made.
+In 1999, Buckethead released his fifth album, a collaboration with Les Claypool from the band Primus, titled Monsters and Robots—currently the best-selling album of his career.
+The album includes the song "The Ballad of Buckethead", for which his first music video ever was made.

 Buckethead began three new projects that year, the first being the band Cornbugs, a collaboration with actor Bill Moseley, drummer Pinchface, and later keyboardist Travis Dickerson.
 Another project, Cobra Strike with an album called The 13th Scroll, featured Pinchface, Bryan "Brain" Mantia, DJ Disk, and Bill Laswell.
 Buckethead also began a collaboration with actor Viggo Mortensen, whom he first met through a recording project called Myth: Dreams of the World in 1996.
 Together they released One Man's Meat, One Less Thing to Worry About, and The Other Parade.
 Buckethead contributed to the 1999 album Devil Dub by the San Francisco Bay Area band Ben Wa consisting of "Dr. Ware" and "House"(Limbomaniacs, Tommy Guerrero, Buckethead's Giant Robot, MCM & the Monster).